Xowie89/Useful-Functions/API.md

 - Announcer:stop() — stop further reminders (best-effort)
 - Example: `local t=os.time()+300; local a=Server.MaintenanceAnnouncer.new(t,{kickAtEnd=false}); a:start()`

+See also: [Maintenance playbook](README.md#maintenance-playbook) in the README for a 5-line wiring example.

 <a id="marketplaceutil--purchases"></a>
 ### MarketplaceUtil — purchases
 - ownsGamePass(player: Player, gamePassId: number) -> (boolean, boolean|any)